SenaCelikk/business-analysis-portfolio/case-studies/automated-bug-reporting.md

 The main objective was to create a simple internal tool that allowed developers and QA to report an issue directly from the application while automatically including relevant diagnostic information.

-Because the functionality was restricted to developer mode, the reporting flow was designed specifically for internal development and testing workflows rather than end users.

 The workflow was designed to:

 * Capture the current application state
 * Take a screenshot when an issue was reported
 * Include relevant information from the App Health Dashboard
 * Allow the user to add additional context when needed
-* Combine the information into a single report
+* Combine the information into a structured report
 * Send the report directly to the team's Microsoft Teams channel

 ---

 ## User Flow

-The reporting flow was designed to be simple and require only a few actions:
+The reporting flow was designed to require only a few actions:

 **Shake Screen → Screenshot → Preview → Add Details (Optional) → Send → Teams**